ibm-cloud-docs/vpc/fs_snapshots_create.md

 {: note}

 The creation of a share snapshot is quick.
 You can expect to have the snapshot stable and available within seconds.
 However, you can take only 1 snapshot in a minute.
 If you take too many snapshots too quickly, you can encounter errors.

+During the beta release of regional file shares, snapshots are not supported.
+{: beta}

 ## Creating a snapshot in the console
 {: #fs-snapshots-create-ui}